jilt/earendill/README.md

 Once you enter the passphrase the addon gets the keypair and if your near address is a store minter and has enough near for the GAS it will mint your NFT on the mintbase store.

-You will need to go to the mintbase UI to list your NFT for sale and setup royalties.
+You will need to go to the [mintbase UI](https://mintbase.xyz) to list your NFT for sale and setup royalties.

+Your collectors will need to go to the [Varda vault](https://vault.varda.vision) to get the source file or unlockable content you decided to attaxh to your NFT.

+Happy creation

 # Reach out
 For more information on the thought process behind Earendill, please open an issue on this repo.